Your state pension and benefits

 Not everyone is entitled to the full state pension - your basic state pension depends on you meeting a number of criteria set down by the government.

-You must work in the UK, have reached state pension age, made National Insurance contributions for 35 years (from April 2016) and, if you aren't in work, either pay voluntary National Insurance or be credited with them from the government.
+You must work in the UK, have reached state pension age, made National Insurance contributions for 35 years (if you qualify after April 2016) and, if you aren't in work, either pay voluntary National Insurance or be credited with them from the government.

 Go further: National Insurance explained - all the benefits associated with this tax